-Peak Physical Therapy can help by improving the range of motion, muscle length, strength, and mobility of the nerves at the wrist to decrease pressure on the nerve.
-Your Physical Therapist will give advice on ergonomics and proper positioning to reduce the change of injury.
+PT can help by improving range of motion, muscle length, strength and mobility of nerves at the wrist to decrease pressure on the nerve.
+PTs also give advice on ergonomics and proper positioning to reduce the chance of injury.

 Please contact us to schedule an appointment or, if you need to ask any questions.